Cyber Risk Assessment for Capital Management: Cyber Risk Assessment

-This is another general many-to-many relationship, where a vulnerability may associate with one or more assets, and an asset may be associated with one or more vulnerabilities.
+\paragraph{\textit{Vulnerability-asset mapping}} This is another general many-to-many relationship, where a vulnerability may be associated with one or more assets, and an asset may be associated with one or more vulnerabilities.
 It characterizes the \textit{internal risk} by the overall configurations inside a cyber system.
 This mapping is defined by a matrix $B$ of size $m \times n$, such that, for $j = 1,2,\dots,m$ and $k = 1,2,\dots,n$,

-\item \textit{Vulnerability-control mapping}
+\paragraph{\textit{Vulnerability-control mapping}}

 This is naturally a one-to-one and onto relationship based on the definition of controls.
 It characterizes the effectiveness of each control set in mitigating the corresponding vulnerability.
 For each vulnerability $j = 1,2,\dots,m$, define $\theta_j\in\left[0,1\right]$ be the scaling factor to the potential loss(es) due to this \textsc{V}$j$, after a certain control set \textsc{C}$j$ is applied.
 When the vulnerability $j$ is only guarded by the control set at the industry standard, $\theta_j=1$.
 Note that the industry standard, instead of a completely insecure state that no control is applied at all, is considered in this paper, because many basic controls, such as built-in security features of many software applications, exist by default and thus an entirely insecure environment is nowhere to be found.
 Additional control measure C$j$ reduces the value of $\theta_j$; in particular, when the vulnerability $j$ is fully eliminated, $\theta_j=0$.
-The vulnerability-control mapping is summarized by the vector $\bm{\theta} = [\theta_1, \theta_2, \dots, \theta_m]$. \end{itemize}
+The vulnerability-control mapping is summarized by the vector $\bm{\theta} = [\theta_1, \theta_2, \dots, \theta_m]$.